alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 Step 3: Calculate the centre of each cluster, and use that as the new mean.

-For simplicity, I'm using the arithmetic mean of all the points in the cluster as the centre.
+We use the arithmetic mean of all the points in the cluster as the centre.
 I'm also tracking how much the means change -- by looking at this, we can tell when the clusters stop changing and when we can stop the process.
 This does a single pass: